 2019 Civil War Series with June 29 Trip to Gettysburg

-All Lawrence County 5th and 6th grade students are encouraged to register.
+Available to all Lawrence County 5th and 6th grade students.
+Registration required.

 Historical Society Forges Ahead with Civil War Series

 New Castle, PA — The Lawrence County Historical Society (LCHS) has renewed its Civil War Series, embracing the mission to preserve, protect, and promote local history within our community.

 The Historical Society will host a three-week Civil War Series from June 11th to June 27th, 2019.
 The series includes engaging re-enactors, interactive classes, enjoyable experiences, and educational materials.
 In addition, the students and their guardians will travel to Gettysburg National Military Park on June 29th for a personal tour of the Civil War battlefield.
 We are happy to have Mr. Frank Lorello instruct the classes and share his 30+ years of experience teaching about the Civil War.

 The positive feedback from last year supported the idea for the program to continue.
 One participant remarked, “I hope that you continue to have this Civil War Series for years to come.”
 Likewise, a parent stated, “I hope I get the opportunity to do [the Series] in the following years with my other kids.”
 The program allows for students, volunteers, teachers, parents and guardians, and historians to collaborate in a pursuit of learning, significant to our region.